Entanglement in C$^*$-algebras: tensor products of state spaces: Entanglement and tensor products of state spaces of s

-The proposition below, which is an almost immediate consequence of the Namioka--Phelps characterization of the ``minimal'' tensor product $\otimes_*$ rephrased in Proposition~\ref{prop:tensor-I}, says that the minimal tensor product of the state spaces of two \Cs s is equal to the set of separable (un-entangled) states:
+The proposition below, which is a consequence of the Namioka--Phelps characterization of the ``minimal'' tensor product $\otimes_*$ in Proposition~\ref{prop:tensor-I}, identifies the minimal tensor product of the state spaces of two \Cs s with the set of separable states:

 \begin{proposition} For unital \Cs s $\cA$ and $\cB$ we have $S(\cA) \otimes_* S(\cB) = S_*(\cA \otimes \cB)$. \end{proposition}

 \begin{proof} Consider the affine continuous map